Any questions you have about Good-Gums, you can find right here!

 Is it safe for small children?

-All of the ingredients in Good-Gums are safe to swallow and we know of children whom are five years old successfully using Good-Gums.
+All of the ingredients in Good-Gums are safe to swallow and we know of children who are five years old successfully using Good-Gums.
 We recommend that you check with your pediatrician about the Good-Gums ingredients before giving it to small children.

 Can I use it if I have an allergy to one of its ingredients?